Mrtza-javidi/bankist-app/README.md

 # Description:
-💰 This application simulates a banking application that can respond to major requests such as depositing, withdrawing, and receiving loans...
+💰 This application simulates a banking application that can respond to major requests such as depositing, withdrawing, receiving loans, and many more calculations...

 <br/>